my journey so far

 We made weekly (myself -- twice weekly) visits to him, travelling from Belfast.
 After more than a year in Belfast, we decided to move to Lurgan to be closer to him.
 However he passed away in 1 June, 2011.
 His funeral was held at Emanuel Church, and he was buried in the cemetery on Tandragee road, just outside of Lurgan.
 Among the last things he did was to proofread Eetoo, marking the miss-spellings and grammer/style errors.

 Even though my dad was no longer there, we kept to our plans to move to Lurgan, which we did in July.
-We're still there, as of this update.
+We lived there for 4 years.

 While still living in Belfast, I had made some changes to my published list.
 I had already published Catrick, The Zondon and Eetoo at Smashwords.com and Amazon Kindle, and they were doing better than Pepe.
 I decided to cancel the arrangement with Pepe, and self publish that as well.